-- The right to receive a clear statement of rights and responsibilities upon entry into the Internship Program, including a clear statement of goals and parameters of the clinical training experience. - The right to be trained by professionals in accordance with the APA and PR ethical code and guidelines. - 3.
+- 1. The right to receive a clear statement of rights and responsibilities upon entry into the Internship Program, including a clear statement of goals and parameters of the clinical training experience. - 2.
+The right to be trained by professionals in accordance with the APA and PR ethical code and guidelines. - 3.
 The right to be treated with professional respect that recognizes the training and experience that interns bring. - 4.
-The right to ongoing evaluation that is specific, respectful, and pertinent. - The right to engage in an ongoing evaluation of the Doctoral Internship Program's clinical training experience. - 6.
+The right to ongoing evaluation that is specific, respectful, and pertinent.

+- 5. The right to engage in an ongoing evaluation of the Doctoral Internship Program's clinical training experience. - 6.
 The right to initiate an informal resolution of a problem that might arise during the Internship experience (e.g., supervision, case assignments, etc.) by first and foremost directly contacting the person and/or persons involved.
 If no progress towards resolution is made with the person and/or persons involved after reaching out to them to discuss problematic matters face-to-face, the intern should contact the appropriate clinical supervisor (i.e., primary or secondary) to try to resolve the problem.
-If the problem is not resolved with the clinical supervisor's assistance, the training director may be contacted.

-7. The right to due process and appeal to the internship director to manage problematic situations after informal resolution attempts have failed (i.e., first with the person and/or persons involved, second with the appropriate Clinical Supervisor) or to determine when rights have been infringed upon.
+If the problem is not resolved with the clinical supervisor's assistance, the training director may be contacted. - 7.
+The right to due process, including the opportunity to appeal to the Internship Director, shall be afforded in cases where informal resolution efforts have been unsuccessful-first with the individual(s) involved, and subsequently with the appropriate Clinical Supervisor-or when an intern believes that their rights have been violated.